00024-5840-XX ZALTRAP 100MG/4ML Solution (SANOFI-AVENTIS U.S.)

 Treatment of colorectal cancer in combination with irinotecan OR FOLFIRI (fluorouracil, leucovorin, and irinotecan) regimen for ANY ONE of the following:

-Used as subsequent therapy for the treatment of unresectable advanced or metastatic disease in an individual who has not previously received irinotecan-based therapy
+Used as subsequent therapy for progression of unresectable advanced or metastatic disease in an individual who has not previously received irinotecan-based therapy

 Ziv-aflibercept is considered medically appropriate for renewal if ALL of the following criteria are met: